 Beginning from the 1980s, the international bond market grew aggressively.
 It today constitutes a large share in the total outstanding of the global bond market.
 The international bond market is a market for bonds that are traded beyond national boundaries.
 They pull together investors from different countries.
 The bonds which are traded in international bond markets are called international bonds.
 Normally, though not always, these bonds are issued in the issuer’s domestic currency.
 In fact, it depends on where the subscription is expected.
-In such a situation the issuer may issue bonds denominated in US Dollar or Euro.
-Also, international bonds like most other types of bonds, attract interest payments at regular intervals and the investor gets the principal amount back upon maturity of the bond.
+In such a situation, the issuer may issue bonds denominated in US Dollars or Euros.
+Also, international bonds, like most other types of bonds, attract interest payments at regular intervals, and the investor gets the principal amount back upon maturity of the bond.

 International Bond Market has three Classifications:

 - Foreign Bonds.
 In foreign bonds, the issuer is from one country, but he issues the bonds in some other country.
 The issuer issues these bonds in the local currency of the country where he is issuing bonds.
 An example of a foreign bond will be a US company issuing bonds to raise capital in India.
 The US company will issue the bonds in Indian Rupee.
 As a result, Indian investors will not be subject to the ups and downs of the foreign exchange market.
 They will invest in Indian Rupee, earn interest in Indian Rupee, and will get their principal back in Indian Rupee.
 An Indian company or can also issue bonds in India in Indian Rupee.
 But these bonds will be called Domestic Bonds.
 So, for a bond to classify as Foreign Bond, it must come from a foreign issuer.